Dusicyon avus: Relationship to humans

 A grave of the late second millennium BCE at Loma de los Muertos in General Conesa, Río Negro Argentina contains a sub-adult D. avus, buried in a human mortuary context in a comparable manner to adjacent human burials.
 It may have been kept as a pet and been considered part of the human social group.
+Another example is found in Cañada Seca, Mendoza Argentina.

 Extinction

 Dating of extinction

 Dusicyon avus, according to earlier estimates, became extinct around 1000 BCE, with possibilities that it became extinct as recently as 500 – 300 years BP.
 Recent research confirms more recent dates, with the last appearance datum in the Pampean Region being 700 BP (1232–1397 AD) and southernmost Patagonia at 400 years BP (1454–1626 AD).

 Charles Darwin in The Voyage of the Beagle stated that "many sealers, Gauchos, and Indians, who have visited these islands [the Falklands], all maintain that no such animal [the warrah] is found in any part of South America" suggesting that it was unlikely to have been alive at this time.
 It is possible, but as yet unproven, that some populations of D. avus may have persisted until the time of European contact.
-Forty years before the introduction of the gray fox on Tierra del Fuego, there are some ethnographic references to the existence of two species of foxes there.
-Around 1900, the indigenous Ona were recorded as recognizing two varieties of foxes, one of which grew to unusual size.
+Forty years before the introduction of the South American gray fox to Tierra del Fuego, there are some ethnographic references to the existence of two species of foxes there.
+Around 1900, the indigenous Selkʼnam people were recorded as recognizing two varieties of foxes, one of which grew to unusual size.
 If the "big fox" was D. avus, this would indicate that it survived until the 20th century, at least in this location.
 In 1871 George Musters wrote a description of encountering a fox in Patagonia similar to a warrah, which may have been an account of this species.